sanand0/til/til.md

 - 16 Jul 2025. `jless` is `less` replacement for large JSON streams, with search & scroll
 - 16 Jul 2025. `jc` is a JSON to table formatter
 - 16 Jul 2025. `uv cache prune` removes only _unused_ cache entries and saves a fair bit of space.
 Mine trimmed 85 GB.
-- 15 Jul 2025. [neomutt](https://github.com/neomutt/neomutt) is a convenient way for me to read my archived `.mbox` files.
+- 15 Jul 2025. [neomutt](https://github.com/neomutt/neomutt) is a convenient way for me to read my archived `.mbox` files. `neomutt -f $FILE.mbox` lets you browse an MBOX.
 - 14 Jul 2025.
 IITM DoMS is a management school inside a technical institute.
 That lets MBA students learn to interact with geeks and create startups.
 - 14 Jul 2025.
 Last year, LLMs were able to solve 3 JEE problems.
 This year, they were all-India Rank #4, and then beat AIR #1.
 - 14 Jul 2025.
 India has 3% electric vehicle penetration.
 The highest (perhaps Norway) is 80%.
 The Indian Government is actively looking to phase in EVs.
 Charging points are being installed across the country.